Nyepi Day in Bali – 17 March 2018

 - Getting closer to your friends or family who is traveling with you.
 You might not have this opportunity during the regular day as you might be busy with the trip itinerary.

-Finally, I am on behalf of YoExplore would like say Happy Nyepi (Silence Day) for Hindus in Indonesia on 28 March 2017.
-For you who are visiting Bali during this day, I am sure you will enjoy it and will have unforgotable unique experiences.
+Finally, I am on behalf of YoExplore would like to say Happy Nyepi (Silence Day) for Hindus communities in Indonesia, celebrated on 17 March 2017.
+For you who are visiting Bali during this day, I am sure you will enjoy it and will have unforgettable unique experiences.
 Happy exploring!